-The Victoria Chinatown is Canada's oldest Chinatown although most people guess that either Vancouver or Toronto hold that distinction.
+The Victoria Chinatown is Canada's oldest Chinatown although most people usually guess that either Vancouver or Toronto hold that distinction.
 It is also one of the smallest, but what it lacks in size, it more than makes up for in its rich history.
 Still many people wonder if it is worth visiting.
 So to help you decide, we put together a list of some of the most commonly asked questions:

 Yes.
 Fan Tan Alley is the narrowest street in Canada and is only 35 inches (90 cm) at its narrowest point.
 In my opinion, it is probably the coolest street you’ve ever been on and may be worth a visit just to see this.
 The famous motorcycle chase scene from Mel Gibson’s 1990 movie Bird on the Wire was filmed here.